2441630833/longze-guide/README.md

 # longze-guide

-A lightweight, flexible, and themeable in-app product tour/guide component for Vue 2.
+A lightweight, flexible, and themeable in-app product tour/guide component for Vue 2 and Vue 3.

 - **Zero dependency** and easy to drop into any Vue app
 - **Targets any element** using CSS selectors